Flying Cloud

 Cruising Speed: Common average speed on ocean passages was 7 knots, but that accounted for windstill periods.
 These vessels commonly moved at 11 knots once the breeze came in.

 Maximum Speed: Sailed 374 miles in 24 hours or over 15.5 miles per hour on July 31, 1851.
 Sailed 402 miles in 24 hours or 16 ¾ miles per hour in 1856 under Capt.
 Reynard.
-But that was average over a 24 hour period and bursts approaching 20 knots were not unheard of.
+Those were 24 hour averages, bursts approaching 20 knots were not unheard of.

 Armament: None